White Pony

-White Pony is the third studio album by the American alternative metal band Deftones, released on June 20, 2000, through Maverick Records.
+White Pony is the third studio album by the American alternative metal band Deftones, released on June 20, 2000, through Warner subsidiary Maverick Records.
 It was produced by Terry Date, who produced the band's first two albums, Adrenaline (1995) and Around the Fur (1997).
-Recording sessions took place between August and December 1999 at Larrabee Sound Studios in West Hollywood and The Plant Recording Studios in Sausalito, California.
+Recording sessions took place at The Plant Recording Studios in Sausalito, California, with additional recording at Larrabee Sound Studios in West Hollywood.

 The album marked a significant growth in the band's sound, incorporating influences from post-hardcore, trip hop, shoegaze, progressive rock, and post-rock into the alternative metal sound which they had become known for.
 White Pony was also the first recording to feature Frank Delgado as a full-time member of the band on turntables and synthesizer; Delgado had previously worked with the band as a featured guest on their first two albums, producing sound effects on some songs.
 It was also the first Deftones album on which Chino Moreno began to contribute rhythm guitar parts.

 Upon its release and retrospectively, the album received generally positive reviews, and was regarded by fans and critics alike as one of the band's most mature outings at that point.
-The album includes two successful singles ("Change (In the House of Flies)" and "Back to School (Mini Maggit)"), the promotional single "Digital Bath", as well as the 2001 Grammy Award-winning track for Best Metal Performance, "Elite".
+The album includes two successful singles ("Change (In the House of Flies)" and "Back to School (Mini Maggit)"), the promotional single "Digital Bath", as well as the 2001 Grammy Award–winning track for Best Metal Performance, "Elite".
 The album received a 20th anniversary reissue, packaged with Black Stallion, a companion remix album of White Pony, in December 2020.